 The current edition, the third, will be held in Paris from the 27 to 30th of September 2012.
 Its attraction is reinforced by the support of the Centre Pompidou.

-In an effort to link theory to practice, the symposium proposes numerous workshops where participants, teachers, students and professionals can learn and experiment with new technologies and practices reflected in the themes tackled during the symposium.
+In an effort to link theory to practice, the symposium provides many workshops where participants, teachers, students, and professionals can learn and experiment with new technologies and practices reflected in the themes tackled during the symposium.

-The organization is cordially inviting members of the Rhino and Grasshopper communities to contribute a paper or a workshop, or simply to visit.
+The organization invites members of the Rhino and Grasshopper communities to contribute a paper or a workshop, or simply to visit.
 For details about paper and workshop submission please visit the conference web page at http://aag12.architecturalgeometry.at.